-- A. Risk Assessment and Risk Reduction
+- A. Introduction to Risk Assessment and Risk Reduction

 - B. Types of Risks and Suggestions for Reducing Risk

 - 1. Physical Risks

 - 2. Psychological Risks

 - 3. Risks due to Invasion of Privacy & Breach of Confidentiality

 - 4. Risk Groups

 - C. Informed Consent

 - D. Online Studies

 - E. Examples of Research Studies with Suggested IRB Decisions

 - F. Additional Resources

-A. Risk Assessment and Risk Reduction
+A. Introduction to Risk Assessment and Reduction and the Role of the IRB

-Risk Assessment involves consideration of physical and psychological risks along with the protection of privacy.
+Risk Assessment involves the consideration of physical and psychological risks along with the protection of privacy.
 The student researcher, adult sponsor and qualified scientist must develop procedures that reduce and minimize any risks to human participants.